 But what about slowing down and giving yourself a chance to adjust your mindset for the New Year so you can start it on the right foot?
-For me,…Continue
+For me, it all comes down to getting outside myself, setting clear intentions and…Continue

 Added by Alyssa Gregory on December 9, 2011 at 4:52am — No Comments

 When choosing a brand name for a new business venture or for a new product or service line, there are several important issues that need to be considered.
 You may “create” the best brand identity of all time, but if someone else already beat you to the punch, it’s not going to do you any good.
 This article outlines five important tips for adopting a new brand name for your small business.

 1. Make Sure It’s Something You Can Protect